Calculating your loft conversion costs? Here's how to keep a lid on them when extending upwards

 - complexity of design and the type of loft conversion

-- and desired quality of the internal fittings and finishes.
+- desired quality of the internal fittings and finishes

 At the highest end, where the roof is being replaced, for example in a mansard conversion, you would be looking at a budget cost of around £69,290.

-These guide costs cover basic design and surveying fees, Building Regulations and Building Control fees, building materials, and additional costs such as scaffolding, electricity and plumbing (for en suite inclusions) — together with basic internal floor and wall finishings, and a basic interior fit out.
+These guide costs cover basic design and surveying fees, loft conversion building regulations and building control fees, building materials, and additional costs such as scaffolding, electricity and plumbing (for en suite inclusions) – together with basic internal floor and wall finishings, and a basic interior fit out.

 Getting prices from builders and contractors is normally the best way to receive an accurate idea of total loft conversion cost.
 Three or four separate quotes based on a clear description and plans for your new loft conversion is ideal.